matemagyari/reference-ddd-blackjack/README.txt

 Domain events:
 * inner domain events - events consumed by the Domain: e.g. TableIsFullEvent
 * external domain events - events translated to messages to be sent out of the Bounded Context
 * events are dispatched by aggregate roots, sometimes by domain services.
-Sometimes a domain is translated to multiple messages.
+* Sometimes a domain event is translated to multiple messages to send out.
 E.g. PlayerCardsDealtEvent contains the card the player's been dealt.
 The fact that the deal has happened needs to get propagated to all parties around the table, but the card will be shown only the particular player.
 So the PlayerCardsDealtEvent is split into two events in the app layer (in an event handler)
+* the Domain Events are put on a lightweight event bus.
+The event bus instance belongs to the thread and it buffers the events.
+After every "transaction"
+(we call transaction when the state of an aggregate had changed and it's been persisted) the event bus is "flushed" (done by Camel, check the route builder).
+Without buffering if an exception occurs after an event is dispatched and the aggregate doesn't get persisted, there would be no way to "call back" the events.
+So they only get released from the buffer once the "transaction is closed"

 Application layer responsibilites:
 * provide a facade to the client to interact with the app